bogwi/eruzero/README.md

 We have this on u64 keys, Wyhash for both maps, gpa allocator, ReleaseFast mode, and Apple M1 laptop.
 If you have build a hashmap that supports Zig's std:HashMap API and want it to be included in the benchmark, throw a word.
 You are very much welcome.

-Tp: Throughput: millions of operations per second.\
+*Tp*: Throughput: millions of operations per second.\
-Rt: Runtime   : time spent on the test, in seconds
+*Rt*: Runtime   : time spent on the test, in seconds.\
+*aggregate*: This is an absolute measurement of an individual hashmap's *throughput* (total number of ops the map has engaged through the four tests in a row divided by the combined *runtime*) contrary to single tests measuring relative performances.
+The higher, the better.

 ```
                      HASHMAP BENCHMARK|